 There are two savings rates: a fixed rate of return and a variable rate.
-The fixed rate remains the same (0.0% as of September 2022).
-The variable rate is recalculated every six months (4.81% as of September 2022).
+The fixed rate remains the same (0.4% as of November 2022) during the life of the bond.
+The variable rate is recalculated every six months (3.24% as of November 2022).

 Frequently Asked Questions About Series I Savings Bonds

 What does the “I” stand for in the I bond?
 The “I” stands for inflation.
 The annual interest rate resets every six months.
 As inflation goes up, what you earn goes up.
 As inflation goes down, what you earn goes down.
 The value of your I bonds can never be less than what you paid.

 Is there a limit to how much I can purchase?
 The maximum purchase is $10,000 per person every year.
 However, you can also use up to $5,000 from your federal tax refund to purchase I bonds so you could potentially purchase $15,000 in one year.